 It is also worth looking locally.
 Check local newspapers and on advertising boards in newsagents and supermarkets.

-If you rent privately and are on a limited income or in receipt of welfare benefits you may be entitled to Housing Benefit to help you pay the rent.
-Housing Benefit is paid by the local authority in whose area the property is located and is based on an assessment of your household size, the rent level of the property and your income and savings.
-For further information, visit our Housing Benefits webpage.
+If you rent privately and are on a limited income or in receipt of welfare benefits you may be entitled to Housing benefit or universal credit to help you pay the rent.
+Housing benefit is paid by the local authority in whose area the property is located and is based on an assessment of your household size, the rent level of the property and your income and savings.

-We also help certain homeless households to find private rented accommodation through the Rent Deposit Scheme.
-This scheme assists people to find private rented accommodation, liaises with private landlords, agents & tenants, and gives advice on welfare benefit entitlements.
+We also help some homeless households to find private rented accommodation through the rent deposit scheme.
+This scheme assists people to find private rented accommodation We work with private landlords, agents and tenants and give advice on welfare benefit entitlements.

-In certain circumstances we are able to offer a bond deposit, the equivalent of one month’s rent, to help secure private rented accommodation.
-This scheme is intended to help people we would have a duty to under the homelessness legislation and referrals to the scheme can only be made by the Housing Options Adviser after an applicant has had a housing options assessment.
+We are able to offer a bond deposit, the equivalent of one month’s rent, to help secure private rented accommodation.
+This scheme is intended to help people we would have a duty to under the homelessness legislation and referrals to the scheme can only be made by the housing options adviser after an applicant has had a housing options assessment.

-This scheme also looks at assisting clients with tenancy sustainment by acting as an advocate between the tenant and the landlord throughout the tenancy and by offering advice and practical support designed to help people keep their homes.
+We also act as an advocate between the tenant and the landlord and offer advice and practical support designed to help people keep their homes.

 Suitable applicants will be issued with deposit bond offer letter which will be valid for three months.
 This can be used to give prospective landlords to inform them about the scheme.

 Applicants will be responsible for finding their own private rented accommodation.
 The accommodation can be located either in or outside the borough.